MethukaPasandul/Roshidere-Alya-white-/README.md

 ## Installation
 Via [Chrome Store](https://chromewebstore.google.com/detail/roshidere-alyawhite/mbgggdmlcllmckdbagbgdldeinanllcj)

-## Customization
+## Making Changes
-If you like to customize the theme further,
+If u like to customize the theme further,
-- Make changes in manifest.json file to change colors or any other properties.(highlighted below)
+- Make changes in manifest.json file to change colors or any other properties.(explained below)
 - Replace theme_ntp_background.png with your own image if u like to change the background image

 ## Understanding manifest.json
-This mini guide will help you to understand what each property using for in manifest.json file
+This mini guide will help you to understand what each property using for in manifest.json file what each do.

 ### Basic Properties to understand
 - manifest_version: the version of manifest file format. version 3 for chrome themes